Category Archives: Fortnightly Weather Outlook

 Figure 2: Temperature Outlook

-Wetter conditions are predicted over much of southeastern Mainland Southeast Asia and the Philippines in the next fortnight (9 – 22 January).
-Wetter conditions are also predicted to develop over the western Maritime Continent in Week 2 (16 – 22 January).
+Wetter conditions are predicted over parts of Mainland Southeast Asia and the Philippines in the next fortnight (21 August – 3 September).

 The outlook is assessed for the region in general, where conditions are relative to the average conditions for the corresponding time of year.
 For specific updates on the national scale, the relevant ASEAN National Meteorological and Hydrological Services should be consulted.